-Private duty nursing (PDN) is an optional benefit offered under the Nevada Medicaid State Plan.
-Private duty nursing provides more individual and continuous care than is available from a visiting nurse; for recipients who meet specified criteria and require more than four continuous hours of skilled nursing (SN) care per day.
-The intent of private duty nursing is to assist the non-institutionalized-recipients with complex direct skilled nursing care, to develop caregiver competencies through training and education, and to optimize recipient health status and outcomes.
-PDN may be authorized for recipients needing both a medical device to compensate for the loss of a vital body function and substantial, complex, and continuous skilled nursing care to prevent institutionalization.
-This benefit is not intended to replace care giving responsibilities of parents, guardians or other responsible parties, but to promote family-centered, community-based care that enables the recipient to remain safely at home rather than in an acute or long-term care facility.

-Private duty nursing PDN services may be provided, within program limitations, to a recipient in his/her home or in settings outside the home, or wherever normal life activities may take themtake place.
-Services may beare approved authorized based on medical necessity, program criteria, utilization control measures, and the availability of the state resources to meet recipient needs.
+Private duty nursing (PDN) is an optional benefit offered under Nevada Medicaid State Plan.
+Private duty nursing provides more individual and continuous care than is available from a visiting nurse.
+The intent of private duty nursing is to assist the non-institutionalized recipient with complex direct skilled nursing care, to develop caregiver competencies through training and education, and to optimize recipient health status and outcomes.
+This benefit is not intended to replace care giving responsibilities of parents, guardians or other responsible parties, but to promote family-centered, community based care that enables the recipient to remain safely at home rather than in an acute or long-term care facility.
+Private duty nursing services may be provided, within program limitations, to a recipient in his/her home or in settings outside the home wherever normal life activities may take them.
+Service may be approved based on medical necessity, program criteria, utilization control measures and the availability of the state resources to meet recipient needs.

-All Medicaid policies and requirements (such as prior authorization, etc.) are the same for Nevada Check Up, with the exception of except for the four areas where Medicaid and Nevada Check Up policies differ as documented in Medicaid Services Manual (MSM) Chapter 3700.
+All Medicaid policies and requirements (such as prior authorization, etc.) are the same for Nevada Check Up, with the exception of the four areas where Medicaid and Nevada Check Up policies differ as documented in Chapter 3700.